-Article 44 of the EECC states general principles on the imposition of co-location and sharing of network elements and associated facilities for providers of electronic communications networks.
+Regarding symmetric regulation, Article 44 of the EECC states general principles on the imposition of co-location and sharing of network elements and associated facilities for providers of electronic communications networks.
 In turn, on the basis of Article 61 of the EECC, NRAs shall be able to impose symmetric obligations (i.e. obligations that apply generally to a whole category of operators, regardless of SMP) to the extent that this may be necessary to impose end-to-end interconnectivity or ensure interoperability.
-Importantly, paragraph 3 of Article 61 also enables NRAs to impose obligations to grant access, upon reasonable request, to wiring and cables and associated facilities inside buildings or up to the first concentration or distribution point (under certain conditions also beyond this point), under the terms and procedures set in the EECC.
+Importantly, paragraph 3 of Article 61 also enables NRAs to impose obligations to grant access, upon reasonable request, to wiring and cables and associated facilities inside buildings, or up to the first concentration or distribution point as determined by the NRA (and, under certain conditions, beyond this point), under the terms and procedures set out in the EECC.

-Regarding ex ante regulation, the EECC provides for the imposition of remedies regarding access to civil infrastructure to be examined before imposing obligations of access to specific

-&lt;sup>8 EU Directive no. 2014/61/EU on measures to reduce the cost of deploying high-speed electronic communications networks network elements and associated facilities, as the former remedy is usually considered to be conducive to more sustainable competition, including infrastructure competition.
+Regarding SMP-based regulation, the EECC provides for the imposition of remedies regarding access to civil infrastructure to be considered in advance of imposing obligations of access to specific network elements and associated facilities.
+The reasoning here is that the former remedy is usually considered to be conducive to more sustainable competition, including infrastructure competition.